 Teaching residents and students is a core function of daily rounds while “on service.”
 The fellow participates in other educational activities to hone their skills as an educator.
 This can include precepting a group of clerkship medical students, participating as an observer for Observed Structured Clinical Encounters (OSCEs), working with the simulation team in developing and running simulation exercises.
 Fellows can also participate in the interview and selection process for the pediatric residency program, to name a few.

 How to apply

-This current year, for the first time, PHM fellowship programs are participating in the National Residency Match Program (“the Match”), as part of the Fall pediatric fellowship cycle.
+PHM fellowship programs are participating in the National Residency Match Program (“the Match”), as part of the Fall pediatric fellowship cycle.
 More information about the Match can be found on the website: www.nrmp.org.
 Unlike most residency and fellowship programs, however, PHM Fellowships are NOT using the Electronic Residency Application Service (ERAS) for managing applications.
-Therefore, applications must be submitted directly to the fellowship program to be considered for an interview.
+Applicants must complete the shared application found on the PHM Fellows website: www.phmfellows.org.

 - Curriculum vitae

 - Three letters of recommendation (one from the Residency Program Director)

 Applications materials must be submitted to [email protected]